ahungry/cl-protobufs/cl-protobufs.rst

 name of the class is the camel-cased rendition of *type*; otherwise the Protobufs name is the string *name*.
 If *conc-name* is given, it will be used as the prefix for all of the slot accessor names.
-In a .proto file, you can use ``option lisp_name`` to override the default name for the class in Lisp.
+In a .proto file, you can use ``option (lisp_name)`` to override the default name for the class in Lisp.

 If *alias-for* is given, no Lisp defclass is defined.
 Instead, the message will be used as an alias for a class that already exists in Lisp.
-This feature is intended to be used to define messages that will be serialized from existing Lisp classes; unless you get the slot names or readers exactly right for each field, it will be the case that trying to (de)serialize into a Lisp object won't work.
+This feature is intended to be used to define messages that will be serialized from existing Lisp classes; unless you get the slot names, readers and writers exactly right for each field, it will be the case that trying to (de)serialize into a(n aliased) Lisp object won't work.
-You can use ``option lisp_alias`` in a .proto file to give the Lisp alias for the class corresponding to a message.
+You can use ``option (lisp_alias)`` in a .proto file to give the Lisp alias for the class corresponding to a message.

 *options*  is a property list whose keys and values are both strings.